 As a financial hub in Asia, Singapore boasts excellent, state-of-the-art banking and financial services.
 Many local and international banks and financial institutions offer a full suite of financial services to meet all your financial needs.
 You will be glad to know that though Singapore has one of the highest standards of living in Asia, its cost of living is kept at an affordable level compared to many Western countries.
+In this page, we provide an overview of the Financial market in Singapore, latest currency exchange rates, cost of living information and procedures for opening a local bank account.

 You can open an account with a local or international bank.
 Local banks include DBS, POSB, UOB and OCBC.
 International banks include Citibank, Bank of China, State Bank of India, or HSBC.
 If you need to open a savings account, simply visit any bank with your passport, Student's Pass and Letter of Admission from ESSEC.
 A minimum deposit of $100 is usually required if you are below 21 years old.